rahat-roast-my-app/T-daily-check-in-calculator/README.md

 ## How to Deploy on Streamlit Cloud

-1. Upload this folder to a new GitHub repository.
+1. Upload this entire folder to a GitHub repository (including `/data/` folder!).
 2. Go to https://streamlit.io/cloud
-3. Click "New App" > connect your GitHub > select this repo > Deploy!
+3. Click "New App" > Connect to GitHub > Select this repo > Deploy!
 4. Your web app will be live at a shareable link.

----
-Made with ❤️ to boost natural testosterone!
+✅ Make sure the `/data/` folder is included so the app can load your correct weight table!